 Harvesting Your Blueberries

 If you have done everything right, you should be able to harvest your blueberries from mid-summer onwards.
-The berries are ready to harvest when they change colour from green to a dusky blue.
+The berries are ready to harvest when they change color from green to a dusky blue.

 There is a little more work involved in harvesting blueberries than there is in harvesting other berries because they do not all ripen at the same time.

 You will have to pass over the pick from each plant several times to get all the berries as they ripen.

-Blueberries can be eaten right away, or cooked into pies, puddings or preserves.
+Blueberries can be eaten right away or cooked into pies, puddings or preserves.
 Of course, if you want something a little different, I suggest you check out our blueberry recipe round-up for even more ideas.
 They even freeze beautifully, and freezing blueberries is quite easy once you know how.

 These are very versatile fruits with many uses in the kitchen.

-So growing blueberries in pots can be a great way to enrich your home grown diet and make the use of even the smallest of spaces.
+So growing blueberries in pots can be a great way to enrich your homegrown diet and make use of even the smallest of spaces.